Why I Started Writing About This

 It does not matter whether you run 2 vehicles or 200.
 It does not matter whether you are based in Liverpool, Birmingham, Sheffield, Glasgow, or Bristol.
 The DVSA standards are the same, the Traffic Commissioner's expectations are the same, and the consequences of falling short are the same.

-If you want to know where your operation actually stands — not where you think it stands, but where it genuinely stands against the standards that DVSA and the Traffic Commissioner will apply — I am happy to have that conversation.
+If you want to know where your operation actually stands — not where you think it stands, but where it genuinely stands — I am happy to have that conversation.
 The first consultation is always free, always honest, and always confidential.
+That is not a sales pitch.
+It is just 19 years of experience talking.